 The floral array is a branched cluster at the top of the stems of several flower heads, usually one open at one time.
 The base of the cluster and at divisions of the cluster there may be small bracts and stalks will usually have glandular hair.

-The flowers are between 1/2 to 1 inch wide, each on a short stalk, and composed of many fertile ray florets with yellow corollas and yellow stamens (5) with brownish anthers.
+The flowers are between 1/2 to 1 inch wide, each on a short stalk, and composed of many fertile ray florets with yellow corollas and rays and five yellow stamens with brownish anthers.
 The stamens tightly surround the pistil and style.
 The rays are shorter than the corolla tube.
 The receptacle is mostly flat and epaleate (that is, each floret does not have a subtending bract).
+There are no disc florets.
 The flower head involucre has many dull green phyllaries with pointed tips.
 The flower stalks are glandular, but sometimes smooth, likewise the phyllaries.

-Seed: Fertile flowers mature to a dry reddish-brown cypselae (seed).
-It is ellipsoid and strongly compressed, sometimes winged, hairless, not wrinkled, with 3 to 5 ribs on each side and with a tuft of fine white hair for wind dispersion.
+Seed: Fertile flowers mature to dry reddish-brown cypselae (seeds).
+They are ellipsoid and strongly compressed, sometimes winged, hairless, not wrinkled, with 3 to 5 ribs on each side and with a tuft of fine white hair for wind dispersion.

 Habitat: Spiny Sow Thistle propagates from re-seeding.
 It grows in many waste places, accepts various soils, most to slightly dry conditions, but needs full sun.
 Even though it is usually an annual, it has a taproot.
 Flowering is this area is usually late summer.